 - Resources are acquired economically, used efficiently and adequately protected.

-- Adherence to Quality Management System standard.
-International Standards Organization (ISO 9001:2008) and continuous improvement are fostered in the Parliament’s control process.
+- Adherence to Quality Management System (QMS) standard, International Organization for Standardization (ISO 9001:2015).
+This requires a risk based thinking approach and continuous improvement is fostered in the Parliament’s control processes.

 - Plans and objectives are achieved.

 - The department also exists to compliment the oversight role of the Auditor General (AG).